-The school staffing and employment advice for schools (England) regulations 2018 require governing bodies of maintained schools to ensure at least one of the persons who conducts an interview has completed safer recruitment training.

-The Head Teacher, Deputy Head Teacher, Assistant Head teacher and School Business Manager have completed safer recruitment training.

-All recruitment of staff at Garswood adheres to St Helens recruitment procedures.

-KCSiE document updated September 2023 - for schools and colleges to reflect legal changes following EU exit, including guidance on checking the past conduct of individuals who have lived or worked overseas.
+- 18.1 The school staffing and employment advice for schools (England) regulations 2018 require governing bodies of maintained schools to ensure at least one of the persons who conducts an interview has completed safer recruitment training.
+Governing bodies of maintained schools may choose appropriate training and may take advice from their LSCB safeguarding in doing so. - 18.2 The Head Teacher, Deputy Head Teacher, Assistant Head teacher and School Business Manager have completed safer recruitment training. - 18.3 All recruitment of staff at Garswood adheres to St Helens recruitment procedures. - 18.4 KCSiE document updated September 2023 for schools and colleges to reflect legal changes following EU exit, including guidance on checking the past conduct of individuals who have lived or worked overseas.
 Paragraphs 149 & 165 (bullet 5), Removed references to checking Teacher Services for EEA sanctions.

-Paragraph 172 was amended to provide advice on how schools and colleges can check the past conduct of individuals who have lived or worked overseas following the UK's withdrawal from the European Union and Staffing and employment advice for schools and updated to reflect legal changes following EU exit.
+Paragraph 172 Amended to provide advice on how schools and colleges can check the past conduct of individuals who have lived or worked overseas following the UK's withdrawal from the European Union

+Staffing and employment advice for schools

+Updated to reflect legal changes following EU exit.